shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-pos-bridge-sdk.md

 # Wallet Balance using Web3js
 ERC-1155 contracts have a `balanceOf` function.
 It takes two arguments:
-* Wallet Address: The address, for example, the contract owner (`0xD8f24D419153E5D03d614C5155f900f4B5C8A65C`)
+* Wallet Address: The address, for example, the contract owner (`0xD8f24D419153E5D03d614C5155f900f4B5C8A65C`).
 * TokenID: The token ID.
-For example, **0** refers to the `MLBFun` token in our ERC-1155 contract
+For example, **0** refers to the `MLBFun` token in our ERC-1155 contract.

-If you have already configured a provider and the truffle-hdwallet-provider,  you can use this function to check your ERC-1155 tokens.
+If you have already configured a provider and the Truffle hdwallet-provider, you can use this function to check your ERC-1155 tokens:

 ```javascript
 async function getTokenBalance(web3, address, contractABI, contractAddress) {